 Cod is one of my favourite types of fish.
 It's light, mild, meaty, and also happens to be affordable.
 Saffron can be expensive but very little is needed to add a wonderful and unique flavour to this recipe.
 Don't worry if you can't find it.
 I will give you some ideas of what else you can add below.

-For more Spanish inspired dishes have a look at these Chicken Thighs with Mediterranean Vegetables, Tortilla de Calabacin recipe as well as this Potato Tortilla.
+For more Spanish inspired dishes have a look at these Chicken Thighs with Mediterranean Vegetables, Tortilla de Calabacin recipe as well as this Potato Tortilla, and Braised Spanish Chicken.
 The both would make great side dishes for this recipe.

 🥘Ingredients and Substitutions

 Here's what you will need to make this recipe.
 For quantities see the recipe card below.